 This pipeline will wait for approval for two hours.
 If somebody approves it, it will continue.
 If nothing happens after two hours the approval step will be automatically rejected.

 By default, any Codefresh user can approve any pipeline that is paused at the approval state.
-If you want to restrict the approval action to a subset of people, you can use the Access Control facilities that Codefresh provides.
+If you want to restrict the approval action to a subset of people, you can use the access control capabilities that Codefresh provides.